sidd-mittal/sidd-mittal/README.md

 ### 🛠 [Bidmii International](https://bidmii.com)

 Worked with a tight-knit team of 6 developers to develop an online marketplace for homeowners.
 This was my first internship, and right from the start, I was thrown in the deep-end of React and Java code.
-I learned a lot about the semantics of front-end development and scoping out projects planning to production.
+I learned a lot about the semantics of front-end development and scoping out projects from planning to production.

 ## 📬 How to Reach Me!